Streamlining 340B Public Health Service Safety Net and Rebate Programs

 Our client wanted to enter the Medicaid market for the reclassification of 340B claims.
 They enlisted Y&L to create an application that helped them achieve the following goals.

-At a high level, Y&L created a solution that contained multiple integrations/interfaces, a flexible and scalable audit rules engine, and multiple web-based portals.
+At a high level, Y&L Consulting created a San Antonio application solution that contained multiple integrations/interfaces, a flexible and scalable audit rules engine, and multiple web-based portals.

 Critical Success Factors:

 The following are the success factors that guided our development activities:

 Scalable Solution – We expected a monthly claim volume of 100+ million

 HIPPA Compliance – We needed safeguards for handling and data transmission